Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

-the index $a$ referring to the Figure \eqref{fig21} a.
-For the $4$-point functions, we seen that the LO graphs are trees organized around a skeleton having the topology of a line.
-For the $6$-point functions, the skeleton will be a \textit{tripod}, with three \textit{arms} hooked to a common vertex.
-More precisely, investigating the structure of $3$-cilialted trees with skeleton of color $1$, we get two type of tripods, distinguished both on Figure \eqref{fig22}.
+the index $a$ referring to Figure \eqref{fig21} a.
+For the four-point functions, we see that the LO graphs are trees organized around a skeleton having the topology of a line.
+For the six-point functions, the skeleton will be a \textit{tripod}, with three \textit{arms} hooked to a common vertex.
+More precisely, investigating the structure of $3$-ciliated trees with skeleton of color $1$, we get two types of tripods, distinguished both on Figure \eqref{fig22}.
 In the first one case (a), the three arms of color $1$ hooked to the three opened tadpoles and are fully hooked on the same vertex $v$ with non-breaking edges.
 In the second case (b), the three arms are hooked to the same vertex $v$ from a common breaking edge.
-As for $4$-point functions, we can fix the size of the tripod skeleton and sum over trees having such a skeleton, relaxing in a second time the length of the different arms.
-Precisely as for the $4$-point functions, we define the zero-momenta melonic \textit{effective tripod function} $\Pi_{1,a}^{(3)}$ as:
+As for four-point functions, we can fix the size of the tripod skeleton and sum over trees having such a skeleton, relaxing in a second time the length of the different arms.
+Precisely as for the four-point functions, we define the zero-momenta melonic \textit{effective tripod function} $\Pi_{1,a}^{(3)}$ as:

-Similarly, effective vertex having boundaries of type (b) and (c) on Figure \eqref{fig21} may be denoted by $\Gamma^{(6)\,ij}_{s\,,\text{b,melo}}$ and $\Gamma^{(6)\,ij}_{s\,,\text{c,inter}}$ and both these contributions depend on a pair of indices.
+Similarly, effective vertex having boundaries of type (b) and (c) on Figure \eqref{fig21} may be denoted by $\Gamma^{(6)\,ij}_{s\,,\text{b,melo}}$ and $\Gamma^{(6)\,ij}_{s\,,\text{c,inter}}$ and both of these contributions depend on a pair of indices.
 We define the corresponding effective skeleton functions as:

-and we have the following statement: \begin{proposition} The effective zero-momenta tripod functions $\Pi_{1,a}^{(3)}$, $\Pi_{1,b}^{(3)}$ and $\Pi_{1,b}^{(3)}$ are expressed in term of the essential and marginal couplings as\footnote{note that, as for $4$-point functions, the upper index $3$ refers to the number of cilia.}:
+and we have the following statement: \begin{proposition} The effective zero-momenta tripod functions $\Pi_{1,a}^{(3)}$, $\Pi_{1,b}^{(3)}$ and $\Pi_{1,b}^{(3)}$ are expressed in terms of the essential and marginal couplings as\footnote{Note that, as for four-point functions, the upper index $3$ refers to the number of cilia.}: